Wellborn Cabinet, Inc., knows just how proud you are of your

 Low humidity levels cause wood to release moisture and shrink or

 contract causing joint separations.

-finish.
-Use cork or felt pads under accessories, not rubber
+Use cork or felt pads under accessories, not rubber or plastic.

-or plastic.
-Lift objects rather than dragging them across
+Lift objects rather than dragging them across the furniture surface.

 Wood & Water Don’t Mix